freenas/freenas-docs/userguide/freenas_directoryservice.rst

 |                         |                |                                                                                                                |
 +-------------------------+----------------+----------------------------------------------------------------------------------------------------------------+

-Click the "Rebuild Directory Service Cache" button if you add a user to LDAP who needs immediate access to FreeNAS®; otherwise this occurs automatically once a day as a cron job.
+Click the "Rebuild Directory Service Cache" button after adding a user to LDAP who needs immediate access to FreeNAS®.
+Otherwise this occurs automatically once a day as a cron job.

 .. note:: FreeNAS® automatically appends the root DN.
-This means that
-          you should not include the scope and root DN when configuring the user, group, password, and machine suffixes.
+This means that the scope and root DN should not be included when configuring the user, group, password, and machine suffixes.

-After configuring the LDAP service, the LDAP users and groups should appear in the drop-down menus of the "Permissions" screen of a volume/dataset.
-To verify that the users have been imported, type :command:`getent passwd` from Shell.
-To verify that the groups have been imported, type :command:`getent group`.
+LDAP users and groups appear in the drop-down menus of the "Permissions" screen of a volume/dataset after configuring the LDAP service.
+Type :command:`getent passwd` from :ref:`Shell` to verify that the users have been imported.
+Type :command:`getent group` to verify that the groups have been imported.

-If the users and groups are not listed, refer to the `Common errors encountered when using OpenLDAP Software
+If the users and groups are not listed, refer to `Common errors encountered when using OpenLDAP Software
 <http://www.openldap.org/doc/admin24/appendix-common-errors.html>`_
 for common errors and how to fix them.
-When troubleshooting LDAP, open Shell and look for error messages in :file:`/var/log/auth.log`.
+When troubleshooting LDAP, open :ref:`Shell` and look for error messages in :file:`/var/log/auth.log`.

 .. _NIS: